• Skip to primary navigation

 Coconut sugar is a natural sweetener that is gaining popularity as a healthier alternative to regular sugar.

-It is made from the sap of coconut palm trees and is minimally processed.
+It is made from the sap of coconut palm trees and is minimally processed - see condensed coconut milk comparison for uses.

 Unlike regular table sugar, it contains trace amounts of nutrients such as iron, zinc, and calcium.